 |My Valentine Ravi|

 I have had the same Valentine for the last nine years.
-Ravi is one special person whom I was lucky enough to met on February 14th 2002 in India.
-He has always been on my mind -especially on Valentine’s Day- ever since.
+Ravi is one special person whom I was lucky enough to have met on February 14th 2002 in India.
+He has always been on my mind, especially on Valentine’s Day, ever since.

-It was at the small village Anantpura at the south of India where I had the privilege to meet Ravi.
-This meeting has definitely influenced me for the rest of my life.
+It was at the small village Anantpura in the South of India where I have had the privilege to meet Ravi.
+This meeting definitely influenced me for the rest of my life.

-At that time, Ravi was 14 years old.
-At the age of eight his dad past away.
-His mom is physically too ill to work and to take care of his brother and himself.
+At the time, Ravi was fourteen years old.
+His dad past away when he was seven.
+Ravi's mother is physically too ill to work and to take care of his brother and himself.
 Therefore Ravi and his brother decided to sell themselves to a landlord.
 This way they would receive money so that their mother can take care of herself.
 Yes, Ravi sold himself to help his mother.

-Rethinking all these fact still makes me very angry and feeling overwhelmed.
-I remember that millions of thoughts ran through my head after meeting Ravi nine years ago.
-Crazy escape plans had crossed my mind, but that was not the solution at the time.
+Thinking about all this still makes me very angry and feeling overwhelmed.
+I remember that millions of thoughts ran through my mind after meeting Ravi nine years ago.
+Crazy escape plans crossed my mind, but that was not the solution at the time.

-Ravi was ‘hired’ for the day by mister Anthony Madulaiywami.
+Ravi was hired for the day by mister Anthony Madulaiywami.
 He works for an organisation whose mission is to free child slaves (labour children) in India.
 Mister Anthony is a very modest man who has meant a lot for thousands of poor families in India.
-While risking his own life, at that time he already managed to free 68 children from their landlords.
+While risking his own life, he has managed to free 68 children from their landlords at that time.
 Unfortunately, Ravi’s situation was different because his landlord is so well connected.

 All that I could do at that time was to leave Ravi behind and go back to the Netherlands to spread his story out into the world.
 Officially, India does not have labour children, but we all know differently and I have seen the truth with my own eyes.
 My high school and I raised a lot of money for mister Anthony’s organisation so that they can continue freeing children like Ravi.

-In the end, I couldn’t do much for Ravi.
+In the end, I couldn’t do much for Ravi but the ironic thing is that he has done a lot for me.
 Meeting him has influenced my life so much.
 He is one of the people who helped me find my passion for working in development aid.
 I still often think of him.
-In my mind he has found a way to free himself and he’s reunited with his mom.
-By now he’s 23 years old, found himself a nice wife and is living the happy life that he deserves.
+In my mind he has found a way to free himself and he is reunited with his mom.
+By now he is 23 years old, found himself a nice wife and is living the happy life that he deserves.

-Realistically, I know that this is not likely, but I rather keep this dream alive in my head than let my mind drift off towards the obvious negative outcome.
+Realistically, I know that this is not likely, but I rather keep this dream alive than letting my mind drift off towards the obvious negative outcome.

-So yes, I do have a Valentine: Ravi.
-He will be my Valentine for the rest of my life!!
+Valentine's Day will always be special to me because of Ravi.
+He will be my Valentine for the rest of my life.